 Setting up a payment arrangement for your T-Mobile account is quick and easy.

-- You may be charged a late fee if the payment date is more than 10 days past your original due date.
+- Late fees may apply if the payment date is past your original due date.

 - A $20 restore fee per line, and taxes will be included in the installment(s) if your account is suspended (including partial suspension) for non-payment.